 The “Next Update” field shall indicate the issue date of the next CRL, encoded as UTCTime.
 The next CRL may be issued before and shall be issued no later than the “Next Update” date.
 The STI-PA shall set the “Next Update” field value to the “This Update” field value plus 24 hours, in order to ensure that verifiers download the CRL on a timely basis.

-The Authority Information Access extension shall contain an accessMethod of id-ad-caIssuers and an accessLocation with an HTTPS URL referencing the file that contains the STI-PA certificate that can be used to verify the signature of the CRL (i.e., a certificate whose Subject name matches the CRL Issuer name).
+The Authority Information Access extension shall contain an accessMethod of id-ad-caIssuers and an accessLocation with an HTTPS URL referencing the file that contains the STI-PA certificate that can be used to verify the signature of the CRL (i.e., a certificate whose Subject name matches the DN of the issuer of the CRL ).

 The Revoked Certificates list shall be included only if there are one or more revoked STI-CA certificates.
 When included in the CRL, each Revoked Certificates list entry shall identify a revoked certificate and provide information about its revocation by including the following fields and values:

-The User Certificate field shall contain the Serial Number of the revoked certificate.
+The User Certificate field shall contain the Serial Number of the revoked STI Certificate.

-The Certificate Issuer field shall contain a GeneralName identifying the STI-CA that issued the revoked certificate.
+The Certificate Issuer field shall contain a GeneralName identifying the STI-CA that issued the revoked STI Certificate.

 NOTE: Since the Serial Number of an STI certificate is unique within the scope of an STI-CA (see Clause 6.4.1), the combination of Serial Number and STI-CA identity uniquely identify the revoked certificate.

-The Revocation Date shall contain the date that the STI-CA revoked the certificate, encoded as UTCTime.
+The Revocation Date shall contain the date that the STI-CA revoked the STI Certificate, encoded as UTCTime.

-The Reason Code shall identify the reason that the certificate was revoked.
+The Reason Code shall identify the reason that the STI Certificate was revoked.

-Appendix A – Certificate Creation & Validation with OpenSSL
+Appendix A –

+SHAKEN Certificate Management Example with OpenSSL

 TNAuthorizationList extension